awsdocs/amazon-workdocs-user-guide/doc_source/workdocs_drive_help.md

 1. Your changes are automatically uploaded to Amazon WorkDocs and made available on all of your devices\.

+## Searching Amazon WorkDocs Drive<a name="drive_search"></a>

+Search for file names in Amazon WorkDocs Drive\.

 **To search for content in Amazon WorkDocs Drive**

 1. Choose the Amazon WorkDocs Drive icon in the system tray and left\-click to open the **Search** dialogue box\.

-1. Enter search terms to search for files in Amazon WorkDocs and open the files directly from Amazon WorkDocs Drive on\-demand\.
+1. Enter search terms to search for files in Amazon WorkDocs\.
+Either search for files in all folders, or narrow your search to the `My Documents` or `Shared With Me` folders\.

+1. Open the files directly from the search results list\.

 ## File Icons<a name="drive_icons"></a>